Hero image

 (0)

-Click here for a full listing of all my Scratch Projects In this project, the Scratch Pen is used to draw geometric shapes using Repeat blocks.
+HUGE REDUCTION on all Scratch v2 resources.
+In this project, the Scratch Pen is used to draw geometric shapes using Repeat blocks.
 There are many sites offering Scratch Projects.
 However, many tend to be like recipes - students almost mechanically enter code and create “delicious cakes”, without learning a lot about Scratch.
 My goal is to get students to create a fun project, and at the same time learn how the instructions work and fit together.
 I use the following approach: - break the project into manageable chunks - present “pseudo-code” for each chunk - provide the Scratch commands to implement the pseudo-code, but jumbled up In this way, students learn about pseudo-code (an important part of coding), and have to understand the Scratch instructions in order to sequence them correctly to match the pseudo-code.
 The lessons comprise: 1. a PowerPoint with instructions 2. a Word document with the instruction slides printed 2 to a page as a handout 3. accompanying Scratch files for teachers that match each stage of the project ALL my postings are FULLY “classroom-tested”, and continually updated.
 But there is always the possibility of error and room for improvement, so please provide constructive feedback.

 bas0410bas0410